Develop a mining management plan

 Use these to prepare a mining management plan for when an operator plans to temporarily suspend mining operations:

-Use these to document the status of remediation on an exploration site.
-An exploration remediation register must be submitted as an attachment to the mining management plan:
+Use this to document the status of rehabilitation on an exploration site.
+The disturbance tracking document must be submitted as an attachment to the mining management plan.

 Use these to prepare a mining management plan to get an authorisation to mine minerals.
 Also use it for the required four-yearly updates.

-Use these for the operation performance report that is required annually in the second, third and fourth years of an approved full mining management plan - only applies where a full four-year MMP has been approved
+Use these for the operation performance report that is required annually when a MMP has been approved.